IBMStreams/streamsx.tutorial.teda/docs/2.0.0/Module-11/index.markdown

 You could copy the data to the CSV files, but this processing is not useful.
 Just access the database dirctly.
 The Lookup Manager uses the `com.ibm.streams.db 2.0.0` toolkit to access the information included in the IBM Data Server Runtime Client.

 A periodical change of the database credentials is typical requirement in customer environment.
-Your can specify the properties for the database access in the Streams Console.
+Your can specify the properties for the database access in the streams console.
 The application framework read these configuration properies to access the source of the lookup data.

 ## Customization Points